climatepolicyradar/knowledge-graph/docs/docs/users/style-guide.md

 [Wikidata's guidance on labels](https://www.wikidata.org/wiki/Help:Label)

-Labels for items in the concept store should:
+Labels for items in the concept store should follow the following guidelines:

-### Refer to one thing and one thing only
+### Should refer to one thing and one thing only

 Our concepts should be atomic.
 We should therefore avoid creating concepts that include words like 'and' or 'or'.